kaskajp/domus/README.md

 - 🔄 Property management features
 - 🔄 Shopping lists and meal planning

-## Contributing
+## Public Source Project

-This is a personal/family project focused on self-hosting and privacy.
-Feel free to fork and adapt for your own needs!
+This is a **public source** project - the code is publicly viewable for learning and inspiration.
+While the code is available under the MIT License, this is not actively seeking community contributions at this time.

+Feel free to:
+- ✅ **Fork and adapt** for your own needs
+- ✅ **Learn from the codebase** and implementation patterns
+- ✅ **Use as inspiration** for your own projects
+- ✅ **Report critical security issues** if found

+For questions or discussions about the architecture and self-hosting approach, feel free to open an issue.

 ## License

-This project is private.
-Please respect the self-hosted nature and privacy-first principles.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---